How do I use Splunk with Wasabi?

 hotlist_recency_secs = 86400

-3. Now, the wasabi volume is linked to the specific index.
+Now, the wasabi volume is linked to the specific index.
 At this point we can begin ingesting data to that index.
-Once the data rolls from hot -> warm, which is in this case 1 day or 1460MB.
-But, if we want to force a roll for test purposes we can perform an internal rest call to make it happen.
+The data will roll from hot -> warm after a certain time or size, which in this case is 1 day or 1550 GB.
+If we want to force a roll for test purposes we can perform an internal rest call to make it happen.
+The format is: